mdn/content/files/en-us/learn/javascript/building_blocks/events/index.md

 The HTML {{HTMLElement("button")}} element will fire an event when the user clicks the button.
 So it defines an `addEventListener()` function, which we are calling here.
 We're passing in two parameters:

 - the string `"click"`, to indicate that we want to listen to the click event.
-Buttons can fire lots of other events, such as [`"mouseover"`](/en-US/docs/Web/API/Element/mouseover_event) when the user moves their mouse over the button, or [`"keydown"`](/en-US/docs/Web/API/Element/keydown_event) when use user presses a key and the button is focused.
+Buttons can fire lots of other events, such as [`"mouseover"`](/en-US/docs/Web/API/Element/mouseover_event) when the user moves their mouse over the button, or [`"keydown"`](/en-US/docs/Web/API/Element/keydown_event) when the user presses a key and the button is focused.
 - a function to call when the event happens.
 In our case, the function generates a random RGB color and sets the [`background-color`](/en-US/docs/Web/CSS/background-color) of the page [`<body>`](/en-US/docs/Web/HTML/Element/body) to that color.

 It is fine to make the handler function a separate named function, like this: